forrest79/deploy-php/readme.md

 - required `file` for `type => DeployPhp\Assets::ROLLUP` - with source file to process (example configuration is below)
 - required `file` for `type => DeployPhp\Assets::ESBUILD` - with source file to bundle
 - optional `tsconfig` for `type => DeployPhp\Assets::ESBUILD` - path (relative to the assets source directory) to a `tsconfig.json` to pass to esbuild; if not set, esbuild runs without a `--tsconfig` flag
-- required `file` or `files` for `type => DeployPhp\Assets::WATCH` - with a file or directory (not necessarily inside the assets source directory) whose timestamp (debug) or content (production) is included in the hash

-The next two parameters are callable function, the first is for reading hash from file, and the second is to write hash to file.
+The next two parameters are callable functions, the first is for reading hash from file, and the second is to write hash to file.
 In example is shown, how you can write it to neon and use it with Nette DI.

+After them come two optional parameters, both lists of file/directory paths:

+- `$watch` - files/directories that don't have to be inside the assets source directory - their timestamp (debug) or content (production) is included in the hash calculation, without producing any output.
+Useful for example for `package-lock.json`, when it's outside the assets source directory.
+- `$unwatch` - files/directories to exclude from the hash calculation, even when they're inside the assets source directory or one of the `$watch` paths.
+Useful for example to exclude a `node_modules` directory that lives inside the assets source directory (e.g. needed there for esbuild/rollup module resolution) from constantly triggering rebuilds.

-Last (fourth) parameter is optional and define an array with optional settings.
+Last (sixth) parameter is optional and define an array with optional settings.
 More about this is under the example.

 To build assets you need first call `buildDebug($configNeon, $destinationDirectory)` or `buildProduction($configNeon, $destinationDirectory)` method.